Ziad-o-Yusef/GEOEYE-70-Dataset/README.md

 ## *GEOEYE-70* Dataset details :
 **Overview**

-The GEO dataset is a collection of high-resolution satellite and aerial imagery specifically designed for training and evaluating machine learning models for land use and land cover classification.
+The GEOEYE-70 dataset is a collection of high-resolution satellite and aerial imagery specifically designed for training and evaluating machine learning models for land use and land cover classification.
 It encompasses a diverse range of land cover types, including natural landscapes, man-made structures, and agricultural fields.

 **Data Composition**

-The GEO dataset consists of **69 classes**, each containing **500 images** sized **(256 x 256 x 3)** pixels (height, width, channels).
+The GEOEYE-70 dataset consists of **69 classes**, each containing **500 images** sized **(256 x 256 x 3)** pixels (height, width, channels).
 This translates to a total of **34,500 images**.

 **Classes**